Course Outline

 Format:

 You will produce a fully referenced essay demonstrating your understanding of a particular chosen therapeutic approach, through application of the theory and methods to a particular case study.
 You will select from approaches studied in this course during weeks 2 to 6.
 This critical analysis will follow essay conventions including APA7 referencing and format.
+You will plan, write and review your essay on Cadmus.
 See Canvas for details.

 Criteria: